o0101/cs.js/README.md

 - [x] [MergeSort](src/mergesort.js) - **O(n log n)** (every case) **O(n) space** stable sort, divide and conquer, merging
 - [x] [QuickSort](src/quicksort.js) - **O(n\*\*2)** (worst case of bad pivots) **O(n log n)** **O(1) space** non-stable in-place sort, divide and conquer, partitioning on pivot, *bad pivots can lead to quadratic performance.*

-## Disclaimer

-**DISCLAIMER: You will probably disagree with "simple", "clean", "reusable".
-I don't care what you think.** I'm OK you have your own view on it.
-Don't expect me to conform with yours, nor do I think there is :sparkles: *one true way* :sparkles: but I'm open to hear your open-minded suggestions of what you think works better, as long as you can respect that I'll have a different view maybe :smiley: and I don't think that makes either of us "right", nor do I think that either of us need to pretend the other is "wrong" if we disagree :heart: We can simply disagree :smiley:

 ## API Documentation

 ### Contents